mehrati/Dead_to_DictaTOR/README.md

 ```

 ## Dead to DictaTOR
-    Dead to DictaTOR will autamically installand manage Tor in either a Arch based distro
+    Dead to DictaTOR will autamically installand and manage Tor in either a Arch based distro and ubuntu
 ## Note
     If you need anonymity or strong privacy, manually run torbrowser
 ## Install